reiryuki/One-UI-Home-31-Magisk-Module/README.md

 ## Requirements
 - Not in One UI ROM
-- Android 8 until 12
+- Android 10 and up
 - Magisk installed

 ## Installation Guide